homomorfismo/blog/_posts/2021-03-31-Jensens-inequality.md

 Consider the polygon that is formed when joining the $P_i = (a_i, \Phi(a_i))$.
 It must be a convex polygon, because if $P_{i_0}$ were contained in the convex hull of the others, since every $P_i$ lies on the graph of $\Phi$, that would mean that the secant line between two $P_i$ lies below a part of the graph, contrary to the condition that $\Phi$ is convex.
 This implies as well that the whole polygon is above the graph.

-We take the convex combination of the points with the same coefficients as we had for their $a_i$'s, that is
+We take the convex combination of the points with the same coefficients as we had for their $a_i$​'s, that is

 $$